table of contents

 If your testosterone measurements are abnormal, your healthcare provider may want to run additional lab tests like luteinizing hormone (LH), follicle-stimulating hormone (FSH), or dehydroepiandrosterone sulfate (DHEA-S) to learn more.

 What happens if you have low free testosterone levels?

 Even if your total testosterone concentration test results are average, you may still have low free testosterone levels.
 Low free testosterone levels may lead to frustrating symptoms of hypogonadism, including (Sizar, 2022):

 - Erectile dysfunction, including loss of morning erections

 - Bone weakening (osteoporosis)

 Can you have too much testosterone?

-The most common cause of too much testosterone (androgens) in men is the use of anabolic steroids, like the performance-enhancing steroids that have been associated, unfortunately, with many professional athletes.
-Too much testosterone in men can cause the following (Ganesan, 2021):
+The most common cause of too much testosterone (androgens) in men is the use of anabolic steroids, like the performance-enhancing steroids sometimes used by professional athletes.
+Other causes of high testosterone in men include testicular or adrenal gland tumors.
+High testosterone in men can cause the following (Ganesan, 2021):